 HOPE Animal Shelter Phone: 520.792.9200.
 This rescue group provides a no-kill haven for abandoned dogs and cats while they await adoption.
 It offers a clean, loving environment that allows socialization and a smoother transition into a permanent home.
 HOPE ensures that they are well cared for both emotionally and physically during this trying time in their lives.

 Rita Ranch Pet Hospital: Rita Ranch Pet Hospital, a local veterinarians service, is the premier veterinary hospital in the Vail and Rita Ranch area.
 Their wonderful staff has been serving their community since opening in January of 2006.
 Rita Ranch Pet Hospital is a group of veterinary professionals who honor the Human-Animal Bond by offering compassionate, progressive medical care for pets.
 For information and appointments, call (520) 624-6100.

 Sabino Veterinary Care: Dr. Susan & Jim Stofft, and their experienced staff, provide comprehensive veterinary care with an emphasis on communication and client education.
 Their foothills facility is fully computerized and their equipment is state of the art, providing the best for your animal friends.

 Dr. Vanya Moreno, of Animal Magnetism, has a PHD in animal behavior, and is very experienced in dog training.
 She offers group classes and private sessions, as well as behavior consults.
 She also offers rattlesnake aversion training.
 Vanya often refers clients to us that can benefit from the positive socialization environment of our dog boarding ranch.
-And we frequently refer clients to her for classes, consults, and rattlesnake aversion training.
+Dr. Moreno offers classes, consults, and rattlesnake aversion training.
 Contact number: (520) 440-5040